Correcting exponentiality test for binned earthquake magnitudes

 Validating the range over which earthquake magnitudes follow an exponential distribution is essential for any analysis that depends on a rigorous estimate of the magnitude of completeness and on parameters such as the $b\,$-value of the GR distribution.
 The Lilliefors test, which is generally used for this purpose, assumes continuous data.
 However, real catalogs report binned (discrete) magnitudes.
 To overcome this problem, it is common practice to dither binned magnitudes with uniform noise before applying the test.

 In this study, we show both analytically and numerically that uniform dithering does not correctly recover the underlying continuous exponential distribution.
 Instead, it introduces a systematic bias that remains undetected at low–to–intermediate catalog sizes due to two opposing effects neutralizing each other: the smoothing introduced by dithering and the limited statistical power of the Lilliefors test.
-For small and medium catalogs, the uniform noise makes the data `appear' exponential, when they actually are not.
-As either the bin width increases (= higher approximation error) or the catalog size grows (= higher test's statistical power), the Lilliefors test becomes sensitive enough to detect this deviation.
-The result is a systematic overestimation of the magnitude of completeness for large catalogs.
-As progressively larger candidate values of $M_c$ are considered, the number of events with $M \geq M_c$ decreases exponentially, thus reducing the effective sample size and, consequently, the statistical power of the Lilliefors test.
+In other words, for small and medium catalogs, the uniform noise makes the data `appear' exponential, when they actually are not.
+As either the bin width increases (= higher approximation error) or the catalog size grows (= more information), the Lilliefors test becomes sensitive enough to detect this deviation.
+The result is a systematic overestimation of the magnitude of completeness, with biases exceeding one magnitude unit in large, high-resolution catalogs.